We have lots of chicken manure

 The manure comes from our coops when we clean out.
 It is fresh and is mixed with their bedding of chopped rape straw.
 You can have as much or as little as you want.
 When you want more, just drop your bags off near the bins and we will sort it out for you.

-Composting with the manure
+How to do Composting with chicken manure

 Please don’t join if you cannot collect promptly so we don’t annoy our lovely neighbours.